Photo of Tomas Tranströmer from publisher Albert Bonniers Forlag

 By Steven Ford Brown

 I first met Monica and Tomas in 1983 in Texas.
 I had left my hometown of Birmingham, Alabama, to attend a graduate writing program and nominated myself to pick them up at the airport.
-We immediately had a connection, since I had met Robert Bly in the 1970s and published a special profile feature on his poetry in a literary magazine I edited for the English Department of the University of Alabama at Birmingham.
+We immediately had a connection, since I had met Robert Bly in the 1970s and published a profile feature on his poetry in a literary magazine I edited for the English Department of the University of Alabama at Birmingham.
 The Tranströmers were delighted as their close relationship with Bly dated back to the 1960s.

 Dutch actress and singer Louise Korthals in Amsterdam, Netherlands